-The Department of Regulatory and Economic Resources was created by combining key elements of departments that were previously involved with economic development and business and environmental regulation.
-The new department is focused on making Miami-Dade County a place where people want to do business, from the small Mom and Pop business to the international conglomerate.
+The structure of the Department of Regulatory and Economic Resources continues to be tweaked to ensure the combination key elements of the key functions involved with economic development and business and environmental regulation gel seamlessly.
+The new department is focused on making Miami-Dade County a place where people want to do business and can be successful, from the small Mom and Pop business to the international conglomerate.
+In FY 2013-14, the Internal Services Department will continue to manage the various affordable housing projects within each Commission District.
+The Economic Development strategic area represents three percent of the County's overall FY 2013-14 Adopted Capital Budget (\$62.503 million).